WikiEducationFoundation/WikiEduDashboard/docs/deploy.md

 The standard deployment process is as follows:

 1. Work through the [pre-push checklist](contributing.md#pre-push-checklist)
-2. Push updates to the repository (Github)
+2. Push/merge updates to the master branch in the repository (Github)
 3. If your code includes a migration you must pause CRON jobs on your target server in order to prevent database block.
-Run the following task and wait 30 minutes to allow any existing updates to end.
+Run the following task and wait long enough to allow any existing updates to end.
+(As of October 2016, updates take a little more than 2 hours.)

-		$ cap <staging or production> sake task="batch:pause"
+		$ cap <staging or production or wmflabs> sake task="batch:pause"

-3. Deploy to either "staging" (from the "master" branch) or "production" (from the "production" branch)
+4. Deploy to the intended server, using the corresponding branch: production (dashboard.wikiedu.org), staging (dashboard-testing.wikiedu.org), or wmflabs (outreachdashboard.wmflabs.org)
+    * staging and production can be automatically deployed via travis-ci.
+Merge master into production or staging, push to github, and CI server will attempt to deploy after a successful run of the unit tests.
+    * wmflabs is deployed manually (and other branches can be as well, if needed):

-		$ cap <staging or production> deploy
+  	  	  $ cap <wmflabs or staging or production> deploy

-4. If you paused CRON jobs before deployment, unpause them when you're done:
+5. If you paused CRON jobs before deployment, unpause them when you're done:

-		$ cap <staging or production> sake task="batch:resume"
+		$ cap <staging or production or wmflabs> sake task="batch:resume"

 ## Running rake tasks remotely

 To run rake tasks on a server via Capistrano, use "sake":

 	$ cap production sake task="batch:update_constantly"

 Note: batch updates can take a while, so you probably don't want to do them live via Capistrano.

 ## Set up a new production server

 For detailed instructions on setting up a production server — specifically on a wmflabs virtual server, but the process will be similar for other infrastructure as well — see [WMFLABS_DEPLOYMENT](./WMFLABS_DEPLOYMENT.md).